sav-che/TL-2/Authors/Fontana, Felice (Félix) {std. Fontana}.md

-> [!cite] BHL link: this entry starts at [page 298](https://www.biodiversitylibrary.org/item/103834#page/320/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 298](https://www.biodiversitylibrary.org/page/33259802) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Fontana, Felice\[Félix\] (1730-1805), Italian abbot, physician, zoologist and botanist, born 15 Apr 1730 in Pomarolo nr.
-Rovereto\[baptized 3 Jun 1730 as Gasparo Ferdinando Felice\], educated in Rovereto, and at Verona, Parma and the Univ. of Padua 1750-1752, appointed by Emperor Francis I (1768-1835) to the chair of philosophy in Pisa 1765, summoned to Florence by the Grand-Duke Leopold (1747-1792) and made court physician 1766, also commissioned to organize the natural history museum in Florence (which opened 1775) and became its dir., traveled in France and England 1775-1780, died 10 Mar 1805 in Florence, buried in the Church of Santa Croce. (*Fontana*).
+Rovereto\[baptized 3 Jun 1730 as Gasparo Ferdinando Felice\], educated in Rovereto, and at Verona, Parma and the Univ. of Padua 1750-1752, appointed by Emperor Francis I (1768-1835) to the chair of philosophy in Pisa 1765, summoned to Florence by the Grand-Duke Leopold (1747-1792) and made court physician 1766, also commissioned to organize the natural history museum in Florence (which opened 1775) and became its dir., traveled in France and England 1775-1780, died 10 Mar 1805 in Florence, buried in the Church of Santa Croce.
+**Abbreviated name**: *Fontana*

 #### Note